mrdoob/three.js/utils/exporters/blender/tests/README.md

 # Running tests
 In order to use the test scripts you must have your shell setup to execute Blender from the command line using `$ blender`.
-This either done by setting up your own wrapper scripts or by symlinking /usr/bin/python directly to $BLENDER_ROOT/blender.
+This either done by setting up your own wrapper scripts or by symlinking /usr/bin/blender directly to $BLENDER_ROOT/blender.

 ## OS X
 Make sure your do not point to blender.app as it will not pass the arguments corrently.
-It is required to execute on $BLENDER_ROOT/blender.app/Contents/MacOS/blender in order for the tests to execute correctly.
+It is required to execute on $BLENDER_ROOT/blender.app/Contents/MacOS/blender in order for the tests to function correctly.

 # Testing
 Each test script focuses on a specific context and feature of the exporter.